 ITEM 12 - TRANSFER AGENT AND REGISTRAR

-The transfer agent and registrar for Quebecor's Class A Shares and Class B Shares is AST Trust Company (Canada).
-Share transfer service is available at its Montréal and Toronto offices.
+The transfer agent and registrar for Quebecor's Class A Shares and Class B Shares is TSX Trust Company (Canada).
+Share transfer services are available at its Montréal and Toronto offices.

 ITEM 13 - FORWARD-LOOKING STATEMENTS